fandikaikhsan/java/problems/sets/3/prob.md

 Put your skills to the test by creating a final project that showcases what you have learned in this problem set.

-Problem: Create a complete simulation of a car dealership that uses classes, inheritance, polymorphism, encapsulation, and abstract classes/interfaces.
-The simulation should allow the user to view the inventory of cars, trucks, and sports cars, and make purchases or trade-ins.
+Problem: Write a program that implements a simple calculator that can perform addition, subtraction, multiplication, and division operations.
+The program should use methods and conditional statements to determine the operation to perform and display the result to the user.
-This problem set will help you understand the core concepts of OOP and apply them in real-world scenarios.
+This problem set will help you understand the basics of programming in Java and how to use conditional statements, loops, variables, arrays, and methods.
 Good luck!